MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_scopes.md

 scopes.

 - Global: The scope that is in effect when PowerShell starts.
-Variables and functions that are present when PowerShell starts have been created in the global scope.
-This includes automatic variables and preference variables.
-This also includes the variables, aliases, and functions that are in your PowerShell profiles.
+Variables and functions that are present when PowerShell starts have been created in the global scope, such as automatic variables and preference variables.
+The variables, aliases, and functions in your PowerShell profiles are also created in the global scope.

 - Local: The current scope.
 The local scope can be the global scope or any other scope.

 - Script: The scope that is created while a script file runs.
 Only the commands in the script run in the script scope.
 To the commands in a script, the script scope is the local scope.

 - Private: Items in private scope cannot be seen outside of the current scope.
   You can use private scope to create a private version of an item with the same name in another scope.

 - Numbered Scopes: You can refer to scopes by name or by a number that describes the relative position of one scope to another.
 Scope 0 represents the current, or local, scope.
 Scope 1 indicates the immediate parent scope.
 Scope 2 indicates the parent of the parent scope, and so on.
 Numbered scopes are useful if you have created many recursive scopes.

 ## Parent and Child Scopes